run the slots

 There is no memory between spins.
 There is no accumulation state.
 A machine that has not paid its top jackpot in six months is not more likely to pay it on the next spin than a machine that paid it yesterday.
 The probability is fixed by the par sheet and does not change based on time elapsed, spins played, or money wagered.
 This is the gambler's fallacy in its purest form — the machine is not due.

 Wide-area progressives — the giant jackpots linked across multiple casinos, like Megabucks — are effectively this type at scale.
-The jackpot has no ceiling and no guaranteed pay date.
-The only thing driving the meter up is the contribution of wagered amounts from thousands of machines.
+The jackpot has no ceiling and no forced pay date.
+The only thing driving the counter up is the contribution of wagered amounts from thousands of machines.
 Hitting the jackpot is a pure RNG event with odds typically in the tens of millions to one.
 No advantage play strategy applies.

 For a deeper look at how par sheet probabilities work, see our progressive jackpot guide.

 What the machine actually does mechanically is pre-select a random trigger value somewhere between the reset and the ceiling.
 This pre-selection uses the same RNG that runs the rest of the game.
 The result is a hidden trigger number — call it T — where reset < T < ceiling.
-The jackpot fires the first time the meter value crosses T. Because T is uniformly distributed between reset and ceiling, and because the ceiling is known, you can calculate the expected value of any play where the current meter is above a certain threshold.
+The jackpot fires the first time the counter value crosses T. Because T is uniformly distributed between reset and ceiling, and because the ceiling is known, you can calculate the expected value of any play where the current counter is above a certain threshold.

 Must-Hit-By Mechanics Summary